mpruna/prasleas/_posts/2020-06-15-Machine-Learning-Evaluation.md

 #### General Considerations

-A machine-learning model can be evaluated based on several criteria.
+A Machine-Learning model can be evaluated based on several criteria.
 These criteria could be related to performance, computational load, or time to converge.
 But in this article, I will talk about the most common errors used in Machine-Learning.

 The main goal of the analysis is to provide an accurate answer to a particular question.
-If you think about this a little bit this is an expression of life itself, it's beyond the technical domain.
+If you think about this a little bit, this is an expression of life itself, it’s beyond the technical domain.

 So let me explain.
 We begin doing things with a certain belief.
-We have a world-view, and based on the feedback we adjust our world-view.
-Maybe something we thought was right turned out to be completely wrong?
-Hopefully, we renounce bad practices and get good ones.
+We have a World-View, and based on the feedback we adjust our World-View.
+Maybe something we thought was right, turned out to be completely wrong.
+Hopefully, we give up bad practices and get good ones.

 #### Bit size philosophy

-From a "philosophical point of view", Machine-Learning is analogous to our World-View.
+From a “philosophical point of view”, Machine-Learning is analogous to our World-View.
 If we receive positive feedback it means that the way we act on the world is correct.
 If not, we have to change a few things.
 In a way this is good because it means we grow, we learn.

 The general idea is not different when evaluating machine-learning algorithms.
 We must know how far off was the prediction.
 What caused the error in our model?